Building and Development

 Development Permit

-Development permits are required to ensure the proposed development conforms to the policies contained in our Zoning Bylaw and OCP.
 A development permit application and site plan drawing must be submitted (and the applicable fee paid) for most development within the R.M.
 The fees are:

 -